What is IntroDUCKtion?

 Refunds for credit card payments are processed within one week of approval of the refund and are made to the credit card used to pay for the fees.
 Refunds for e-check payments are processed in September after all orientation sessions have concluded.
 Processing takes approximately four to six weeks and will appear as a credit on the student’s first billing statement.

 The university utilizes an electronic permit system and we will send details to your @uoregon.edu email address prior to your session.
 Please pay close attention to your email a few days before your on-campus session.

 Please refer to What to Bring on our Before You Arrive page.

-All freshman students are expected to take the Math Placement Test.
-The test is offered online and must be completed prior to the student's arrival at IntroDUCKtion.
+All first-year students are expected to take the Math Placement Assessment.
+The placement is offered online and must be completed prior to the student's academic advising appointment.

-If you intend to continue studying a language that you studied in high school, you must take a Second Language Placement Test (Spanish, French, German, Japanese, and Chinese).
-Spanish, French, and German placement tests are offered online and should be completed prior to arriving for IntroDUCKtion.
-Japanese and Chinese placement tests will be offered on-site during IntroDUCKtion, but if a student intends to take either the Japanese or Chinese placement tests, they must register for it.
+If you intend to continue studying a language that you studied in high school, you must take a Second Language Placement Assessment (Spanish, French, German, Japanese, and Chinese).
+Spanish, French, and German placement assessments are offered online and should be completed prior to academic advising.

-More information about this can be found on our Placement Testing webpage.
+More information about this can be found on our Placement Assessment webpage.